TULiberalArts/Neuroscience/pages/resources.md

 Treasurer: [Mishleen Bashour](mailto:tuf59157@temple.edu)<br />
 Secretary: [Tara Peterson](mailto:tug59434@temple.edu)

 Interested in joining?
-Contact Applications one of our board members or complete an application (available in Weiss Hall, Office 638).
+Contact one of our board members or complete an application (available in Weiss Hall, Office 638).